 The consequences of police violence are indelible.
 It impacts communities large and small nationwide.
 Large because police violence is seen publicly, small because research data suggests a connection between police violence on the job and police domestic violence at home.
 Indeed, cops and domestic violence have a strong relationship.
-As Black Lives Matter protests happened last summer, video after video showed law enforcement going after unarmed civilians — shoving, punching, using tear gas, rubber bullets, and in some cases, using live ammunition against civilian populations.
+As Black Lives Matter protests happened, video after video showed law enforcement going after unarmed civilians — shoving, punching, using tear gas, rubber bullets, and in some cases, using live ammunition against civilian populations.
 What wasn’t seen was what cops do at home.

 There are those who argue that the police can be trusted always to act in the public interest, protecting and serving the innocent.
 Surely many do, but research into the private lives of cops suggests that that faith in the restraint of police officers on the job is founded at least in part on men who abuse their wives and children.
 And what percent of cops are domestic abusers is conspicuously quite high.